-Succeeding excavation at the strewn field led to the recovery of several large masses which were studied at Université Pierre & Marie Curie, Paris (A. Jambon, O. Boudouma, and D. Badia) under the name Al Haggounia 001.
+Successive excavations at the strewn field led to the recovery of several large masses that were studied at Université Pierre & Marie Curie, Paris (A. Jambon, O. Boudouma, and D. Badia) under the name Al Haggounia 001.
 A classification of aubrite was assigned to this material in light of its enstatite and plagioclase composition (MetBull 92), but the documented existence of terrestrially weathered chondrules in this meteorite should disqualify this classification (see The Al Haggounia "Fossil or Paleo" Meteorite Problem).

 Subsequent studies of Al Haggounia by Devaux et al. (2011) found that the ordering of carbon in the matrix indicates that it has experienced significant metamorphism.
-This crystalline carbon as well as the overall textures of this material prompted them to classify this meteorite as a type 6.
+This crystalline carbon and the overall textures of this material prompted them to classify this meteorite as petrologic type 6.
 Contrariwise, the lack of recrystallization/equilibration in this meteorite has been cited by some investigators as evidence against a petrologic type as high as 6.
 It was proposed by T. Bunch (pers. comm.) that this meteorite could represent an unequilibrated primitive regolith that formed without chaotic, turbulent mixing on an E-type asteroid.
-However, in his study of the Al Haggounia 001 pairing, A. Rubin (2016) noted multiple features which indicate this meteorite is an impact-melt breccia, including the following: vesicles produced by troilite evaporation and preserved through quenching, euhedral lath-like graphite grains, kamacite-rich veins; melt globules; partially resorbed chondrules; enstatite nucleation on relict silicate grains and relict chondrules; shock-induced silicate darkening; shock deformation and mosaicism of silicates; quenched feldspathic glass containing trapped, rounded enstatite inclusions; depletion of siderophile elements; and depletion in elements associated with various sulfides.
+However, in his study of the Al Haggounia 001 pairing, A. Rubin (2016) noted multiple features which are indicative of an impact-melt breccia, including the following: i) vesicles produced by troilite evaporation and preserved through quenching; ii) euhedral lath-like graphite grains; iii) kamacite-rich veins; iv) melt globules; v) partially resorbed chondrules; vi) enstatite nucleation on relict silicate grains and relict chondrules; vii) shock-induced silicate darkening; viii) shock deformation and mosaicism of silicates; ix) quenched feldspathic glass containing trapped, rounded enstatite inclusions; x) depletion of siderophile elements; xi) depletion in elements associated with various sulfides.